 - Color coded poles for easy, fast set up.

 - Mesh roof allows extra light in and ventilation

 - PU coating improves water resistance

 While this is actually a Walmart brand, this should not be discourage buyers.
 It simply means that it’s budget friendly!
 The company is based in the Ozark Mountains of Arkansas which is why it was chosen as their product brand name.

 The banner covers footwear and a variety of outdoor equipment.
 While the quality is not high end, they are user friendly and ideal for family campers, first timers, and those who want a good tent on a budget.

-Click here to see the Ozark Family Cabin Tent on Amazon.
+Click here to see the Ozark Family Cabin Tent at Amazon.